CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 47.1.sec=The {_provider} shall draw up a written machine readable, physical or electronically signed EU declaration of conformity for each high-{_risk} {_AI_system}, and keep it at the disposal of the national competent authorities for 10 years after the high-{_risk} {_AI_system} has been placed on the market or put into service.
 The EU declaration of conformity shall identify the high-{_risk} {_AI_system} for which it has been drawn up.
 A copy of the EU declaration of conformity shall be submitted to the relevant national competent authorities upon request.

-47.2.sec=The EU declaration of conformity shall state that the high-{_risk} {_AI_system} concerned meets the requirements set out in Section {Chapter.3.Section.2.Xnum}.
-The EU declaration of conformity shall contain the information set out in Annex V, and shall be translated into a language that can be easily understood by the national competent authorities of the Member States in which the high-{_risk} {_AI_system} is placed on the market or made available.
+47.2.sec=The EU declaration of conformity shall state that the high-{_risk} {_AI_system} concerned meets the requirements set out in Section {Chapter.III.Section.2.Xnum}.
+The EU declaration of conformity shall contain the information set out in Annex {Annex.V.Xnum}, and shall be translated into a language that can be easily understood by the national competent authorities of the Member States in which the high-{_risk} {_AI_system} is placed on the market or made available.

 47.3.sec=Where high-{_risk} {_AI_systems} are subject to other Union harmonisation legislation which also requires an EU declaration of conformity, a single EU declaration of conformity shall be drawn up in respect of all Union law applicable to the high-{_risk} {_AI_system}.
 The declaration shall contain all the information required to identify the Union harmonisation legislation to which the declaration relates.

-47.4.sec=By drawing up the EU declaration of conformity, the {_provider} shall assume responsibility for compliance with the requirements set out in Section {Chapter.3.Section.2.Xnum}.
+47.4.sec=By drawing up the EU declaration of conformity, the {_provider} shall assume responsibility for compliance with the requirements set out in Section {Chapter.III.Section.2.Xnum}.
 The {_provider} shall keep the EU declaration of conformity up-to-date as appropriate.

-47.5.sec=The Commission is empowered to adopt delegated acts in accordance with Article {Article.97.Xnum} in order to amend Annex V by updating the content of the EU declaration of conformity set out in that Annex, in order to introduce elements that become necessary in light of technical progress.
+47.5.sec=The Commission is empowered to adopt delegated acts in accordance with Article {Article.97.Xnum} in order to amend Annex {Annex.V.Xnum} by updating the content of the EU declaration of conformity set out in that Annex, in order to introduce elements that become necessary in light of technical progress.

 47.=[G/Z/ol/s5]